rgrannell1/diatom/README.md

 ## Name

-Diatoms are vastly complicated organisms that display beautiful silica cell-walls.
-The mix of freeform organic growth and pleasing regularity seems appropriate to well-guided note-taking.
+Diatoms are organisms with beautiful geometric silica cell-walls.
+Their mix of freeform organic growth and pleasing regularity seems appropriate to well-guided note-taking.

 ## Build